dexie/dexie-website/docs/StorageManager.md

 Some things to consider:

-* Your app must be served over HTTPS, as the StorageManager() is only available in secure contexts.
+* Your app must be served over HTTPS, as the StorageManager() is only available in a secure context.
 * StorageManager API is still considered an experimental technology but is already available on Chrome, Firefox and Opera (as of October 30, 2017).

 ## Workers